hackgods/hackgods/README.md

 # 💫 About Me:
-I'm currently working on Flutter and learning Node JS
+I'm currently working on Flutter and learning GO

 ## 🌐 Socials: